When you think special dessert, I’m guessing vanilla pudding isn’t your first thought.

 Instructions

-- Whisk together sugar, cornstarch, and salt in a medium saucepan.
+- Mix dry ingredients and milk.
+Whisk together sugar, cornstarch, and salt in a medium saucepan.
 Add milk and vanilla paste and whisk until cornstarch is dissolved.

-- Place the saucepan over medium heat.
+- Bring to boil.
+Place the saucepan over medium heat.
 Cook, whisking constantly until the mixture comes to a boil and begins to thicken.
 Remove from heat.

-- Remove saucepan from heat.
+- Add vanilla and butter.
+Remove saucepan from heat.
 Add vanilla extract and butter, and whisk until butter is completely melted.

-- Cool the pudding by putting the pan in an ice bath, being careful not to get any water into the pudding.
+- Cool.
+Cool the pudding by putting the pan in an ice bath, being careful not to get any water into the pudding.
 Allow the saucepan to sit in the ice bath until the pudding is cool, whisking occasionally, about 15 minutes.
+(See Note 4)

-- Pour pudding into dessert cups and refrigerate until set.
+- Pour.
+Pour pudding into dessert cups and refrigerate until set.

-- Top with choice of fruit and serve.
+- Serve.
+Top with choice of fruit and serve.

 Notes

-If you’re in a hurry, you can skip the ice bath in Step 6.
+- If you are not in a hurry, you can skip the ice bath in Step 6.
 Instead, pour the warm pudding into individual serving cups then press a piece of plastic wrap against the top of the pudding (this will keep a skin from forming).
 Chill until set.